MarinerLHS/junior_qa_project/api_testing/test_plan_api.md

 # Test Plan – Reqres.in API

 **Objective:**
-To test the functionality of the REST API (GET, POST, PUT, DELETE), identify bugs, and ensure that the API returns correct responses for requests.
+To test the functionality of the REST API (GET, POST, DELETE), identify bugs, and ensure that the API returns correct responses for requests.

 **Test Object:**
 Public REST API: [https://reqres.in/]